aws/sagemaker-python-sdk/sagemaker-train/tests/integ/train/shallow/README.md

 resolve the reward function from the calling account's own hub, rather than naming the resources the deep Nova tests use.

 This is not stylistic.
-The deep tests hardcode `s3://sagemaker-us-east-1-784379639078/...`, which other accounts cannot read —
-verified: `AccessDenied` on `ListObjectsV2` from 729646638167.
+The deep tests hardcode a bucket belonging to one specific test account, which other accounts cannot read — verified: `AccessDenied` on `ListObjectsV2` from a different account.
 A hardcoded path means the test only runs in one account and fails everywhere else, which is how these five ended up never having been executed. `test_sft_trainer_serverful_smtj.py` already takes the derived approach (`training_resources`); these follow it, and